cloudControl/documentation/Guides/NodeJS/AWS S3.md

 npm install aws-sdk
 ~~~

+In addition to the AWS SDK, you also need to have AWS access credentials.
+If you do not already have one, follow the [Amazon Guide] to setup an account and get your [AWS access credentials].

 ## Example Usage
 S3 needs your AWS credentials for access.
 The recommended way to provide your AWS credentials to your app is via environment variables.
 To do this, use the [Config Add-on]: